NovaFox161/NovaGamesLib-Bukkit/README.md

 ###Stats Tracking
 NovaGamesLib will handle all stats tracking by default if a database is set up reducing your workload.

+NGL handles all stats tracking internally!
+That means that you need not worry about it!!

 With integrated stats tracking, NGL can provide and in depth look into how players perform in a minigame.
 NGL will also allow the lookup of these stats so that your plugin can display in game or, if desired, within a website.
 <br> <br>